 We set an example for the social care and public sector on how to engage people with care and support needs, carers and family members in leading and shaping our work.

 How does Think Local Act Personal work?

-The TLAP work programme is managed through a national Programme Board, co-chaired by the President of ADASS and Chair of the Care Provider Alliance, alongside representatives drawn from the wider partnership.
+The TLAP work programme is managed through a programme board, co-chaired by the President of ADASS and Chair of the Care Provider Alliance, alongside representatives drawn from the wider partnership.
 The programme is agreed by the full partnership.